 Pregnancy is an exciting time for expectant mothers and fathers.
 While the expectant parents must wait nine months to meet their child, they are given a due date to look forward to.
 This due date gives new parents time to prepare for welcoming a new child into the world.
 However, determining due dates is not an exact science.
-While a few days too late or too early do not automatically put a pregnant woman at risk, gross under- or over-estimations of the due date can.
+For this reason, it is to be expected that newborn children might not be born on their exact due date.

 Some risks associated with incorrect due dates that estimate an earlier due date center around the danger that the baby could be born too early.
 A baby is not considered full-term until 39 weeks; however, babies have a better chance of survival and fewer complications if they are at least 37 weeks.
-When a baby is born before the 37 week mark, there is a higher risk for complications.
+When a baby is born before the 37-week mark, there is a higher risk for complications.
 Some complications associated with an early birth include:

 If a physician grossly underestimates or overestimates a due date and does not take reasonable precautions to accurately determine the baby’s gestational age, they may be liable for any injuries that occur because of it.
-Call Malman Law today at 888-625-6265 to discuss your potential medical malpractice case, or fill out an online contact form and an attorney will be in contact with you soon.
+If you believe that you are in this situation, it can be difficult to know what your options are.
+It is advisable to speak with an experienced attorney who can walk you through the process.